Glendale Child Custody & Visitation ATTORNEY

 We help our clients understand the different types of custody and visitation rights, including:

-- Sole custody, in which one parent is awarded both physical and legal custody
+• Sole custody, in which one parent is awarded both physical and legal custody

-- Joint custody, in which both parents share equal time with, and equal custody of the child
+• Joint custody, in which both parents share equal time with and equal custody of the child

-- Legal custody, in which the parent can make legal decisions regarding the health, education, religion, and other important matters of the child
+• Legal custody, in which the parent can make legal decisions regarding the health, education, religion, and other important matters of the child

-- Physical custody, in which custody is awarded to the parent with whom the child will live
+• Physical custody, in which custody is awarded to the parent with whom the child will live

 For a parent to gain sole custody, you must be able to prove to the courts that this arrangement is in the child's best interests.
-The courts will evaluate your current relationship with the child, how stable the home environment is, if the other parent has not been able to meet the child's needs, as examples.
+The courts will evaluate your current relationship with the child, how stable the home environment is, and if the other parent has not been able to meet the child's needs, as examples.

 Determining Custody Arrangements in California